Need trip ideas? Check out our curated collections of destinations around the globe.More

-In summer, many of Oslo's residents migrate to the forests of Telemark and the sunny southern coast.
-Southern Norway is an ideal area for those who want to get close to nature, with a mild summer climate and terrain varying from inland mountains and forests to coastal flatland.
+In summer, many of Oslo's residents migrate to the sunny southern coast.
+Southern Norway is an ideal area for those who want to get close to nature, with a mild summer climate and terrain that varies from inland mountains and forests to coastal flatland.

 South of Telemark, you reach the famed beaches and fjords of the coast.
 Many splendid points mark the route of the North Sea